On this page

 LHA rates can also be used by you to see if the cost of rent of a home you are thinking of moving into is comparable to the LHA rate you are entitled to and whether there is likely to be a shortfall in the HB we award.
 This allows you to make more informed decisions about the type of accommodation you move into and whether you can afford it.

-Which LHA rate is used to work HB?
+Which LHA rate is used to work out Housing Benefit

 The rate of LHA used will be based on: